carnivuth/computer_vision/pages/machine_learning_cv/CONVOLUTIONAL_NEURAL_NETWORKS.md

 ## THE PROBLEM WITH INCREASING DEPTH

-Intuitively increasing depth should take better results at the price of computation cost but real testing as shown that this is not the case
+Intuitively increasing depth should take better results at the price of computation cost but as shown by [VGG](VGG.md) in real testing this is not the case

 ![](Pasted_image_20240504181754.png)